mmumar101/mytest/README.md

 Overview
 This application fetches messages data from an API and presents it in a simple, aesthetic, and functional interface.
 It utilizes React.js for building the UI components and Axios for making HTTP requests to the API endpoint.
 Tailwind CSS is used for styling the components, providing a clean and modern design.

-API Request Interface
-This project demonstrates how to fetch data from an API and display it in a user interface using React.js with Tailwind CSS for styling.

-Overview
-This application fetches messages data from an API and presents it in a simple, aesthetic, and functional interface.
-It utilizes React.js for building the UI components and Axios for making HTTP requests to the API endpoint.
-Tailwind CSS is used for styling the components, providing a clean and modern design.

 Features
 Fetches data from an API endpoint.
 Displays fetched messages in a neat and organized interface.